tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Doorlock/doorlock.md

 ## Overview

-The Doorlock provides functionality for FiveM resources.
+The Doorlock module provides secure door and property locking mechanisms with access control and persistence.

 ## GetClosestDoor (Client)